Upgrade - Frequently asked questions

 Can I change the structure of my content during data migration?

-Yes.
-The migration tool allows you to optimize your content model, using objects newly introduced in Xperience by Kentico, for example, Reusable field schemas (RFS).
+The migration tool allows you to optimize your content model, converting pages into reusable content items, or using objects newly introduced in XbyK, for example, reusable field schemas (RFS).

 The RFS are optional and not required to complete the migration; use them for shared or repetitive fields when remodeling.